Red Mortgage Lifter Tomato - The Heirloom That Started A Revolution

-This variety has more disease resistance and higher yields of 10-14 oz. luscious, meaty, dusky pink tomatoes with few seeds and are the perfect sandwich tomato all summer long.
+An improved version of the famous classic tomato that has more disease resistance and higher yields of 10 - 14 oz. luscious, meaty, dusky-pink tomatoes with few seeds.
+The perfect sandwich tomato all summer long.

 This unique variety is on Slow Food USA Ark of Taste.
 The Ark is an international catalog of foods that are threatened by industrial standardization, the regulations of large-scale distribution and environmental damage.
 In an effort to cultivate consumer demand—key to agricultural conservation—only the best tasting endangered foods make it onto the Ark.

 I started this adventure in March, tucking my cherished seeds into starter mix, under grow lights, and proceeding to mist habitually until the raised bed was safe from frost.
 I lost a few from not adjusting them to the searing Arizona sun, a few more from new puppies digging, but now a few hiccups and months later I am enjoying a juicy tangy delicious fruit of my labor.
 As long as I manage to get to them before my kids do!
 Definitely planning on growing these again next year, and hopefully more successfully!

 In my previous review, I forgot to add that Mortgage Lifter is an indeterminate tomato so it just keeps producing.